Code-dot-mil/AI4SDLC/docs/index.md

 ----

 ## **Who Should Use This Playbook?**
 This isn’t just for software developers.
-If you’re part of **any software value stream** in the DoD, AI is already impacting your world.
+If you’re part of **any software value stream** in the DoW, AI is already impacting your world.

 - **Developers & Engineers** – AI-powered tools to accelerate coding & debugging.
 - **Security & Compliance Teams** – AI governance & risk mitigation strategies.
-- **Program & Acquisition Managers** – Links to Guidance on AI adoption and procurement within DoD policies.
+- **Program & Acquisition Managers** – Links to Guidance on AI adoption and procurement within DoW policies.
-- **AI Researchers & Policy Leaders** – Insights into AI’s evolving role in DoD software.
+- **AI Researchers & Policy Leaders** – Insights into AI’s evolving role in DoW software.

 **If AI touches your software mission, #AI4SDLC is for you.**